infor-design/enterprise-wc/src/ids-splitter/README.md

 ## Examples

-*Default behavior; Axis will be Horizontal with none set*
+*Default behavior; Axis will act as "x"/Horizontal with none set*

 ```html
 <ids-splitter>
   <ids-splitter-pane>